Bonitasoft-Community/page_bigApp/README.md

 This section contains log files that the user could select so they will be added in the final Zip file.

 # Setup Configuration:
-This section performs a "setup.sh/bat" of the configuration files and prepares these files so they'll be included in the final Zip file that users can download.
-Users have to perform a pull in order to include configuration files.
-Otherwise, only log files and environment details in the result Zip file.
+When the checkbox is enabled a "setup.sh/bat" is performed so the configuration files are added into the final Zip that users can download.
+When the checkbox is not enabled, only log files and environmental details are included in the final Zip file.

 # Download Files:
-As its name indicates, this button is responsible for downloading the files that are important to troubleshoot issues on the product.
+As its name indicates, this button is responsible for downloading the files needed for Support to troubleshoot issues on the product.